0xf10e/opensmtpd-formula/README.rst

 -------------

-Runs the states to install OpenSMTPD, creates the configuration file and additional files for aliases and virtual users.
+Runs the states to install OpenSMTPD, creates the configuration file and starts the service.

 .. note::